 Published on , commented on July 10, 2022

 Is CLI In My Way … or Is It Just a Symptom of a Bigger Problem?

 My good friend Ethan recently published a blog post rightfully complaining how various vendor CLIs hamper our productivity.
 He’s absolutely correct from the productivity standpoint, and I agree with his conclusions (we need a layer of abstraction), but there’s more behind the scenes.

 Flow-based Forwarding Doesn’t Work Well in Virtual Switches

 I hope it’s obvious to everyone by now that flow-based forwarding doesn’t work well in existing hardware.
 Switches designed for large number of flow-like forwarding entries (NEC ProgrammableFlow switches, Enterasys data center switches and a few others) might be an exception, but even they can’t cope with the tremendous flow update rate required by reactive flow setup ideas.

 One would expect virtual switches to fare better.
 Unfortunately that doesn’t seem to be the case.

 Network tapping and tap aggregation are obviously the OpenFlow equivalent of the Hello World application – almost every OpenFlow controller vendor has a tap aggregation solution.
 Does that make sense?
 Sure – tap aggregation network is outside of the production data path and thus a great candidate for semi-production technology pilots.

-I was running a fantastic Network Security in a Private Cloud workshop a few months ago (now you see how long blog posts can sit in my to-write queue).
-The discussions started (predictably) with the mission-impossible task of securing existing underdocumented applications, rigidity of networking team and their firewall rules and similar well-known topics.
+I was running fantastic Network Security in a Private Cloud workshops in early 2010s and a lot of the discussions centered on the mission-impossible task of securing existing underdocumented applications, rigidity of networking team and their firewall rules and similar well-known topics.